This post contains affiliate links, which means I may make a commission at no extra cost to you if you purchase after clicking one of my links.

 This diaper is very easy to use.
 Once you see how the inserts attach to the shell (by snap), you’re good to go.
 It is a pretty typical all-in-one style diaper as far as putting it on your baby goes.

-As I already mentioned, this diaper comes with snap closures with the option to covert it to hook & loop.
+As I already mentioned, this diaper comes with snap closures with the option to convert it to hook & loop.

 How Well Do They Work?